 Watching people get photos taken of themselves at the top of Temple IV is enough to make anyone’s heart race with the same intensity as when you slip on a staircase.
 With only about three feet of standing room up there and no rails, you’re actually risking your life taking that selfie.
 That is a legit, serious statement brought to you by somebody who JUST CAN’T WATCH.

-Oh, you thought the Mayans disappeared thousands of years ago?
+Oh, you thought the Maya disappeared thousands of years ago?
 Never to be heard from again?
 Do you believe everything you were told in middle school?
 Then I guess you remember that girls rule and boys drool, right?
 OK, good.

 DON’T FORGET THAT TIKAL IS LOCATED IN A LIVING, BREATHING, THRIVING JUNGLE.